Pensai/The-Korean-Typist/README.md

 # The-Korean-Typist
 A small web application designed to help complete beginners become accustomed to typing in Korean.
 Aimed at building muscle memory from the ground up starting with the basics.

-UPCOMING: Firebase implementation to facilitate profiles, statistics, and custom quizzes!
+UPCOMING: CouchDb implementation to facilitate profiles, statistics, and custom quizzes!

 Potential upcoming features include:
 - Ability to toggle romanization of characters to accompany the Hangul